 Term: 1841-1845, Party: Whig

 Vice President John Tyler became U.S. president upon Harrison’s death.
-He was the first Vice President to succeed to the presidency without election and the first U.S. president to face impeachment.
+He was the first Vice President to succeed in the presidency without an election and the first U.S. president to face impeachment.

 Members of his own party attempted to impeach the president after he vetoed two bills that would have fulfilled Harrison’s campaign promises of establishing a central national bank.
 The impeachment was unsuccessful, though Tyler was expelled from the Whig Party.